How to Replace Media Files in WordPress?

 In the Grid View, click on the media file you want to replace.

-Then, in the Attachment Details popup, click on the Upload a new file button.
+In the Attachment Details popup, click the Upload a new file button.
+This takes you to the Edit Media page.

-Then you can add a new file or use an existing file from the Media Library to replace the media file.
+On the Edit Media page, click the Select File or Replace button.
+Add a new file from your computer, or choose an existing file from the Media Library to replace the current file.

 Note: Make sure the file type of the new media file is the same as the one you are replacing.